-I've been making gingerbread houses for Christmas since I was six years old, but it wasn't until a couple of years ago that I got into the haunted gingerbread house game.
-It was only natural, given my love for all things Halloween.
-When we decided that we were going to do our Halloween photo shoot at the historic and allegedly haunted Lemp Mansion here in St. Louis, I knew I had to venture into haunted gingerbread house territory once again.
-My challenge this time around was to make a miniature gingerbread replica of this famous St. Louis landmark and create a haunted gingerbread house template so all you Smarties can make your own![caption id="attachment_48171" align="aligncenter" width="500"] Lemp Mansion in St. Louis, MO. [/caption]
+A haunted gingerbread house is a perfect mix of my favorite festivals.
+So when we decided to do our Halloween photo shoot at the historic and allegedly haunted Lemp Mansion here in St. Louis, I instantly knew I had to venture into haunted gingerbread house territory again.
+My challenge this time was to make a miniature gingerbread replica of this famous St. Louis landmark and create a haunted gingerbread house template.
+So all you Halloween and Christmas-loving Smarties can make your own tiny Lemp Mansion gingerbread house!

 - 3 rolls of pre-made sugar cookie dough

-- 2 cups flour
+- 2 cups of flour

 - 1/3 cup dark molasses

-- 3 ounces eggwhites*
+- 3 ounces of egg whites

-- 1 teaspoon vanilla extract
+- 1 teaspoon of vanilla extract

 - 4 cups confectioner's sugar